ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Defined format of scope based on a new AIF data model.

 * Specified authorization checks at the Group Manager.

+* Revised resource handlers based on the new scope format.

 * Renamed 'pub_key_enc' to 'cred_fmt'.